Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Betti--Whittaker periods for

-for the $(\frak{g}_n,K_n^\circ)$-module realized as the space of ${\rm O}_n(\R)$-finite vectors of the induced representation
+for the $(\frak{g}_n,{\rm O}_n(\R))$-module realized as the space of ${\rm O}_n(\R)$-finite vectors of the induced representation

 In the following lemma, we give sufficient conditions under which $\pi$ belongs to $\Omega(n)$.
 In the special case when $P$ is maximal and $\pi_1, \pi_2$ are essentially tempered, the assertion follows from the combinatorial lemma \cite[Lemma 7.14]{HR2020} which was conjectured by Harder--Raghuram and proved by Weselmann.
-We prove the following lemma by generalize the arguments in $loc.$ $cit.$.
+We prove the following lemma by generalizing the arguments in \textit{loc.\ cit.}.

-\begin{lemma} Let $\pi = {\rm Ind}_{P_{(n_1,\cdots,n_k)}(\R)}^{\GL_n(\R)}(\pi_1 \otimes\cdots \otimes \pi_k)$ for some irreducible admissible $(\frak{g}_{n_i},{\rm O}_{n_i}(\R))$-module $\pi_i$ for $1 \leq i \leq k$.
-Assume the following conditions are satisfied: \begin{itemize} \item[(1)] At most one of the $n_i$'s is odd. \item[(2)] $\pi_i \otimes \delta_i \in \Omega_{\mu^{(i)}}$ for $1 \leq i \leq k$ \item[(3)] The $L$-factors $L(s,\pi_i \times \pi_j^\vee)$ and $L(s,\pi_i^\vee \times \pi_j)$ are holomorphic at $s=0$ for $1 \leq i < j \leq k$. \end{itemize} Then there exists a unique Weyl element $w \in W_n^P$ such that $\ell(w) = b_n-\sum_{i=1}^kb_{n_i}$ and
+\begin{lemma} Let $\pi = {\rm Ind}_{P_{(n_1,...,n_k)}(\R)}^{\GL_n(\R)}(\pi_1 \otimes\cdots \otimes \pi_k)$ for some irreducible admissible $(\frak{g}_{n_i},{\rm O}_{n_i}(\R))$-module $\pi_i$ for $1 \leq i \leq k$.
+Assume the following conditions are satisfied: \begin{itemize} \item[(1)] At most one of the $n_i$'s is odd. \item[(2)] $\pi_i \otimes \delta_i \in \Omega_{\mu^{(i)}}$ for $1 \leq i \leq k$. \item[(3)] The $L$-factors $L(s,\pi_i \times \pi_j^\vee)$ and $L(s,\pi_i^\vee \times \pi_j)$ are holomorphic at $s=0$ for $1 \leq i < j \leq k$. \end{itemize} Then there exists a unique Weyl element $w \in W_n^P$ such that $\ell(w) = b_n-\sum_{i=1}^kb_{n_i}$ and

 Moreover, $\pi \in \Omega_\mu$ with

 \end{lemma}